Data-Mechanics/course-2019-spr-proj/gasparde_ljmcgann_tlux/README.md

 a parcels distance_score was from the mean.
 The second metric was based on the three health statistics, which were the percentage of people who suffered from obesity, asthma, and low physical activity.
 We took an average of these values and depend on this average was assigned a weight accordingly.
 The important thing to note is that the higher the average, the more unhealthy an area was, and so this corresponded to a higher weight.
-Our goal of this optimization was to compute the best five potential locations in each neighborhood where we favored spots that weren't close to any open spaces relative to other parcels in the area or areas with lower levels of health.
+In our first k means with the distance score metric, we looked to favor areas will less access to open spaces as the optimal places for new parks.
+In the second k means we used health statistics to favor more unhealthy areas to put our new parks.

 ### Statistics
 For the statistics portion of this project, we first computed the mean and standard deviations